anttieskola/aje/README.md

 Using Command/Query separation pattern with [MediatR](https://github.com/jbogard/MediatR).
 Even my domain has dependency on MediatR as it is essential for the architecture.

+MediatR has serious flaw that it is impossible to select which handlers you want to register this has lead me to write dummies into web application that I don't want any direct use to my GPU's.
+I might have to fork/modify MediaRT to support selecting specific handlers a good idea I found on forums is to use attributes.
+Current author is not interested at all to allow any kind of shenanigans like this.
+He will reject any propositions.

 ## Libraries
 - Domain the "holy grail"
 	- This has dependency on MediaRt & Dependency injection to be able to use the command &